 The beautiful coastal city of Otaru is little known outside of Japan.
 For the Japanese, Otaru’s a very popular holiday destination known as a centre of art.
 Flanked by the fishing harbour on one side and the mountains on the other, many of the must-see attractions in Otaru including art museums, shops, and restaurants are easily accessible by foot, bike or boat.

-With the city’s compact centre, choosing where to stay in Otaru isn’t as difficult as in other Japanese cities like Tokyo, Kyoto, Osaka or even nearby Sapporo.
+With the city’s compact centre, choosing where to stay in Otaru isn’t as difficult as in other larger Japanese cities like the modern capital of Tokyo, the former imperial capital of Kyoto, the bustling Osaka or even nearby Sapporo.